reflective-carillon/extrawide-keyboard-layout/README.md

 characters, but I'm aware that this is a significant flaw in making this layout useful for other people.
 I'm not sure where would be a good place to add one.
 Ideally, I would like holding the backspace key to be m01fn, but I couldn't figure out how to make this work in xkb without also sending a backspace.
 If that were possible, then holding the space key for AltGr seems nice.
+Or the Insert key in the middle of the keyboard could be replaced with AltGr.

 ### With the Model01-style function key held